webmaster-icsd/icsd.org/_events/2018-05-15-eid-bazaar.md

 ---
 ## Prepare for Eid al-Fitr
 Come and buy your
+- Eid Clothing
-Eid Clothing and Gifts
+- Eid Gifts
-and put Henna
+- and put Henna